-Buttigieg's bipartisan legacy is putting this gorgeous island on America's radar
+A bipartisan Buttigieg effect?
+The people of this gorgeous island country say yes

 It was a particularly bloody episode in the running contest for power and faith in the Mediterranean, and it riveted Europe.
 "If the Turks should prevail against the Isle of Malta," said England's Queen Elizabeth I, "it is uncertain what further peril might follow to the rest of Christendom."

-In one grisly confrontation, the Ottoman army floated the headless bodies of Christian knights into Valetta's Grand Harbour in an attempt to demoralize enemy forces.
+In one grisly confrontation, the Ottoman army floated the headless bodies of Christian knights into Valletta's Grand Harbour in an attempt to demoralize enemy forces.
 Local Christians, in turn, decapitated Ottoman prisoners and loaded their heads into the cannons of Fort St. Angelo.

 Today, a public holiday called Victory Day commemorates September 8th, 1565, when Ottoman invaders drew back, forever ending Malta's role in the struggle between Muslim and Christian forces.